egberts/tls-ca-manage/README.md

   * 4096, 2048, 1024, 521, 512, 384, 256, 224, 192, 128
  * No root account required (enforces **`ssl-cert`** supplemental group)

+# Required Out-of-Band Setup:

+    sudo chown root:ssl-cert /etc/ssl
+    sudo chmod g+rxw,o-rwx /etc/ssl
+    sudo cp ./tls-ca-managed /usr/local/bin

+No install script purposely given here; this is serious admin effort here.
+May impact other servers' improperly configured but direct access to `/etc/ssl`.

+My belief is that `/etc/ssl` was never intended for direct access by end-servers' TLS/SSL.
+Just a holding area of certificates.

+I've tried to give 'ssl-cert' group access to end-server(s) but realized that would be giving away the TLS/SSL store too much.

+You create the appropriate 'private' subdirectory in each of the end-server's /etc/<server-name>/<private-tls> and COPY their server-specific certs over to there.

+# Example Setup
+The example setups are given in following sections:

+* Creating Root CA node
+* Creating Intermediate CA node
+* Creating 2nd Intermediate CA node
+* Renew Root CA node
+* Renew Intermediate CA node
+* Encrypt using ChaCha20-Poly1305
+* Encrypt using Elliptic Curve

 # Why Did I Make This?

 Bash!
 Flexible!
 Wrapping complex PKI trees using complex OpenSSL commands into a simple command line.